• Skip to main content

 • It is good for diabetes because unlike other grains it slowly releases glucose in the blood, keeping blood sugar levels in control.

 • Bajra roti is specially eaten in winter as the consumption of bajra is capable of keeping the body warm.
-Therefore, many doctors advise consuming bajra in moderation during summer as it can cause digestive problems if consumed in large quantities regularly.
+Therefore, many doctors advise consuming it in moderation during summer as it can cause digestive problems if consumed in large quantities regularly.

 • Bajra flour is not keto-friendly because 100 grams of bajra contains 67 grams of carbohydrates.
-While the keto diet is a very low-carb diet, bajra can add too much carb to your meal and kick you out of ketosis.
+While the keto diet is a very low-carb diet, it can add too much carb to your meal and kick you out of ketosis.

 • You can read more benefits here.